NSO-developer/nso-gitbook/development/advanced-development/developing-packages.md

    Commit complete.
 ```

 Now, considerably less log data will come.
-If we want these settings to always be there, even if we restart NSO from scratch with an empty database (no `.cdb` file in `./ncs-cdb`) we can save these settings as XML, and put that XML inside the `ncs-cdb` directory, that way `ncs` will use this data as initialization data on a fresh restart.
+If we want these settings to always be there, even if we restart NSO from scratch with an empty database (no data files in `./ncs-cdb`) we can save these settings as XML, and put that XML inside the `ncs-cdb` directory, that way `ncs` will use this data as initialization data on a fresh restart.
 We do:

 ```bash
    $ ncs_load -F p -p /ncs:java-vm/java-logging > ./ncs-cdb/loglevels.xml